32 Gastone Brilli-Peri Österreichische Waffenfabriks Ges. Steyr VI Sport 15/90 HP

 At the end of the sixth lap, Brilli-Peri crossed the finish line in first place, two minutes ahead of Masetti and received great applause from the spectators.
 Ascari finished in third place,

 over 11 minutes behind the winning Steyr.
-Caprione (Nazzaro) was fourth ahead of Foroni (Itala Spl), Turner (Diatto) and Tarabusi (Nazzaro) in seventh place, the last of the large cars.
+Capirone (Nazzaro) was fourth ahead of Foroni (Itala Spl), Turner (Diatto) and Tarabusi (Nazzaro) in seventh place, the last of the large cars.

 In eighth place finished the small 1350 cc Wanderer of Cerignani, followed by Marinoni (Ansaldo), Lancellotti (Diatto), Sbraci (Fiat), Novi (C.M.N.) and Guardiani (OM) thirteenth, did not